japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 getPeers(blockManagerId: BlockManagerId): Seq[BlockManagerId]
 ----

-`getPeers` xref:storage:BlockManagerMasterEndpoint.adoc#GetPeers[posts a blocking `GetPeers` message to BlockManagerMaster RPC endpoint] and returns the response.
+`getPeers` storage:BlockManagerMasterEndpoint.md#GetPeers[posts a blocking `GetPeers` message to BlockManagerMaster RPC endpoint] and returns the response.

-NOTE: *Peers* of a xref:storage:BlockManager.adoc[BlockManager] are the other BlockManagers in a cluster (except the driver's BlockManager).
+NOTE: *Peers* of a storage:BlockManager.md[BlockManager] are the other BlockManagers in a cluster (except the driver's BlockManager).
 Peers are used to know the available executors in a Spark application.

-NOTE: `getPeers` is used when xref:storage:BlockManager.adoc#getPeers[`BlockManager` finds the peers of a `BlockManager`], Structured Streaming's `KafkaSource` and Spark Streaming's `KafkaRDD`.
+NOTE: `getPeers` is used when storage:BlockManager.md#getPeers[`BlockManager` finds the peers of a `BlockManager`], Structured Streaming's `KafkaSource` and Spark Streaming's `KafkaRDD`.

 == [[getExecutorEndpointRef]] `getExecutorEndpointRef` Method